jalilian/CEASE/Ethiopia/README.md

 ## Administrative divisions
 The administrative divisions in Ethiopia have considerably changed over time, due to the creation of new woredas, the merger of woredas, and the elevation of some woredas to city administrations.

-A shapefile containing the boundaries of administrative divisions in Ethiopia is publicly available under the Creative Commons Attribution for Intergovernmental Organisations license on [humdata.com](https://data.humdata.org/dataset/cb58fa1f-687d-4cac-81a7-655ab1efb2d0)
+A shapefile containing the boundaries of administrative divisions in Ethiopia is publicly available under the Creative Commons Attribution for Intergovernmental Organisations license by United Nations Office for the Coordination of Humanitarian Affairs (OCHA) country office in Ethiopia on [humdata.com](https://data.humdata.org/dataset/cb58fa1f-687d-4cac-81a7-655ab1efb2d0)

 The current version of the shapefile consists of
 - 13 level 1 administrative divisions (ADM1), 11 regional states and 2 chartered cities Addis Ababa and Dire Dawa